 - Now that I’ve completed TLOU2: Why all the hate?????

-© Post "An Amateur writer’s take on TLoU2 and why it fails to sell you on its story." for game Gaming News.
+More about Gaming NewsPost: "An Amateur writer’s take on TLoU2 and why it fails to sell you on its story." specifically for the game Gaming News.
+Other useful information about this game: